Motorcyclist falls off cliff, smartwatch saves him

-WASHINGTON COUNTY, Utah (KTVX) – A motorcyclist fell 40-50 feet off a cliff and was found by authorities after his smartwatch sent a crash alert, according to the Washington County Sheriff’s Office.
+A motorcyclist fell 40-50 feet off a cliff and was found by authorities after his smartwatch sent a crash alert, according to the Washington County Sheriff’s Office.
+KTLA’s sister station KTVX reports.

 Officials say the man was riding a motorcycle near the Warner Valley area of Washington County on Saturday when he reportedly fell off a cliff.
 His watch then alerted officers of the crash and search and rescue crews, deputies, and a Life Flight helicopter were all dispatched to rescue him.